nokia/nctools/README.md

 modification rules to be used.
 Each modification rule contains a match criteria (regex) and patch action.

-Beside of patching messages, the ncproxy support auto-responses.
+Beside of patching messages ncproxy support auto-responses.
 The user can define a match criteria, in which case the ncproxy is answer the clients NETCONF request on behalf of the NETCONF server.
 In conclusion, those rpc-requests are never send to the server, which allows to test NETCONF features, which are not yet implemented by the